Reserve Officers' Training Corps: U.S. Army ROTC

-The applicant must agree to accept a commission and serve in the Army on Active Duty or in a Reserve Component (U.S. Army Reserve or Army National Guard).
+The applicant must agree to accept a commission and serve in the Army on active duty or in a reserve component (U.S. Army Reserve or Army National Guard).

 The four-year scholarship is for students who receive it out of high school or before entering college.
 The four-year scholarship can be extended with the same conditions to a 5-year scholarship if the major is in Engineering.

 Campus-based three-year, two-and-a-half-year, and two-year scholarships are available for students already enrolled in a college or university with three (or two) academic years remaining.

 An applicant for a campus-based scholarship must meet all AROTC administrative and academic requirements as well as have a minimum SAT score of 1000 or ACT score of 19.

 Once a prospect has shown interest in the AROTC program they can compete in a scholarship board.
 If the prospect boards well the AROTC program's Professor of Military Science may submit them for selection of a scholarship.
 Numerous factors will influence this decision.

 Typically the summer between the academic junior and senior years of school, Cadets attend Advance Camp at Fort Knox, Kentucky.
 Here, each cadet would be evaluated on leadership skills.
 The course was set up for a month of training with other peers and evaluated by Army Officers and Non-Commissioned Officers.
 Advance Camp is the United States Army's largest training event.

 U.S. Naval ROTC

 The Naval Reserve Officer Training Corps (NROTC) program was founded in 1926 and the U.S. Marine Corps joined the program in 1932.
 The naval NROTC program is offered at over 150 colleges nationwide.
-The Nation's first Marine Corps oriented NROTC was established at The Citadel in 1970.